 Spontaneous reports of adverse drug effects remain a cornerstone of pharmacovigilance and are collected from a variety of sources, including healthcare providers, national authorities, pharmaceutical companies, medical literature and more recently directly from patients.
-EudraVigilance is the European Union data processing network and management system for reporting and evaluation of suspected adverse drug reactions (ADRs).
-The Global Individual Case Safety Reports Database System (VigiBase) pools reports of suspected ADRs from the members of the WHO programme for international drug monitoring.
+EudraVigilance is the European Union data processing network and management system for reporting and evaluating suspected adverse drug reactions (ADRs).
+Other major systems for collections of spontaneous reports are the FDA's Adverse Event Reporting System (FAERS) for adverse event, medication error and product quality complaints resulting in adverse events, and the WHO global database of individual case safety reports, VigiBase, that pools reports of adverse events and suspected ADRs from the members of the WHO programme for international drug monitoring.
 These systems deal with the electronic exchange of Individual Case Safety Reports (ICSRs), the early detection of possible safety signals and the continuous monitoring and evaluation of potential safety issues in relation to reported ADRs.
-The report Characterization of databases (DB) used for signal detection (SD) of the PROTECT project shows the heterogeneity of spontaneous databases and the lack of comparability of SD methods employed.
-This heterogeneity is an important consideration when assessing the performance of SD algorithms.
+Spontaneous case reports represent the first line of evidence and the majority of safety signals is still based on them as described in A description of signals during the first 18 months of the EMA pharmacovigilance risk assessment committee (Drug Saf.
+2014;37(12):1059-66).

-Validation of statistical signal detection procedures in EudraVigilance post-authorisation data: a retrospective evaluation of the potential for earlier signalling (Drug Saf 2010;33: 475-87) has shown that the statistical methods applied in EudraVigilance can provide significantly early warning in a large proportion of Drug Safety problems.
+The increase in systematic collection of ICSRs in large electronic databases has allowed the application of data mining and statistical techniques for the detection of safety signals (see chapter 9).
+Validation of statistical signal detection procedures in EudraVigilance post-authorisation data: a retrospective evaluation of the potential for earlier signalling (Drug Saf.
+2010;33(6): 475-87) has shown that the statistical methods applied in EudraVigilance can provide significantly early warning in a large proportion of drug safety problems.
 Nonetheless, this approach should supplement, rather than replace, other pharmacovigilance methods.

 Chapters IV and V of the Report of the CIOMS Working Group VIII ‘Practical aspects of Signal detection in Pharmacovigilance’ present sources and limitations of spontaneously-reported drug-safety information and databases that support signal detection.
 Appendix 3 of the report provides a list of international and national spontaneous reporting system databases.